Healthy Homes Assessment Horokiwi

 Draught Stopping Horokiwi

-If a draught could be felt from unreasonable gaps or holes that it needs to be closed.
+If a draught can be felt from unreasonable gaps or holes or holes, it requirements to be closed.

 What are unreasonable gaps and holes?